Lead Guitar Playing Emotion: Why You Lack It And What To Do About It

 EMAIL TO GET ACCESS

 Most think that if a lick doesn’t sound good, they have to change some or all of its notes to make it cool and expressive.
-Fact is, any guitar lick can become an amazingly expressive lead guitar phrase….if you know how to mine the “emotional gold” from it.
+Guitar licks can become an amazingly expressive if you know how to mine the “emotional gold” from it.

 Watch this video to learn how to do this:

-Understand that the notes of any guitar lick make up (at most) only half of the emotion it expresses.
+Understand that the notes of lead guitar licks make up (at most) only half of the guitar playing emotion they express.
 The other half (or more) is determined by how you play those notes.

-Most guitarists think that “adding emotion to a guitar lick” is limited to bending strings and adding some vibrato.
-They often stop practicing any lick they learn way too soon, long before going through ALL the guitar phrasing options, such as:
+Most guitarists think that “lead guitar playing emotion” is only made by bending strings and adding some vibrato.
+They often stop practicing guitar licks they learn way too soon, long before going through ALL the guitar phrasing options, such as:

 - Using more than one style of vibrato (there are at least 4 types of vibrato you must explore and master - more on this below).

-- Creating multiple variations of any lick using string bends
+- Creating multiple variations of guitar licks using string bends

 - Articulating the notes in different ways (picking all the notes vs. using legato and vice versa)